How To Use And Configure WordPress Widgets – Part 4

 1. RSS feed URL: Paste the URL of your RSS feed here.

-2. Feed Title: If you would like to add an optional widget feed, enter it into this field.
+2. Feed Title: If you want to add an optional title to your widget, type it here.

-3. Items to display: Choose how many RSS feed items you would like to display in the sidebar navigation menu from this drop-down menu.
+3. Items to display: Select the number of RSS feed items you want to display on the sidebar from this drop-down menu.

-5. Display item author: Tick this box if you would like to display the item item author.
+5. Display item author: Check this box if you want to display the item item author.

 RSS Widget settings